U-alb/os-project/README.md

 pygame.mixer.init()

 def introduction():
-    name = simpledialog.askstring("Player Name", "Please enter your name:") messagebox.showinfo("Welcome", f"Welcome to the Haunted Mansion, {name}!\nYou are a distant family member of the Van der Meer family, who built Ravenwood Manor.\nGenerations of Van der Meers resided within its walls, their opulent lifestyle overshadowed by rumors of "
+    messagebox.showinfo("Welcome", f"Welcome to the Haunted Mansion, {name}!\n"
+                                   f"You are a distant family member of the Van der Meer family, who built Ravenwood Manor.\n" f"Generations of Van der Meers resided within its walls, their opulent lifestyle overshadowed by rumors of corruption and scandal.\n"
-          "corruption and scandal.\nAre you prepared to uncover the dark secrets that lie within Ravenwood Manor?\nAs the newfound owner, you decide to pay a visit to the mansion.\nThe house is dated, creaky, and falling apart.
-You walk in the front door.")
+                                   "Are you prepared to uncover the dark secrets that lie within Ravenwood Manor?\n" "As the newfound owner, you decide to pay a visit to the mansion.\n" "The house is dated, creaky, and falling apart.
+You walk in the front door.\n" "Do you want to enter the living room, kitchen room, explore the basement, attic, or explore the garden?")

-# The rest of the game functions go here...

-# Main game function
-def play_game():
-    root = tk.Tk()
-    root.title("Haunted Mansion")

-    introduction()
-    # The rest of the game loop implementation goes here...

-    root.mainloop()

-if __name__ == "__main__":
-    play_game()